 For this article, we’ll discuss:

+Let’s take a look at an example to demonstrate the importance of lead source tracking.
 Below is a diagram that represents two campaigns, one for Facebook and another for Google Paid.

-To measure the performance, you rely on Google Analytics goals to monitor your conversions and discover that both channels generated 50 leads each.
+To measure the performance, you rely on Google Analytics to monitor your conversions and discover that both channels generated 50 leads each.

 You might say that these campaigns were a success?

 Well, before we jump to any conclusions, let’s take a look at the same campaigns, but from a revenue perspective.

 Facebook generated 50 leads, but only managed to convert £3,000 in sales, whereas Google Paid generated a whooping £50,000 in revenue.

 Based on that insight, what campaign would you say was most successful now?